 Studies involving how time spent in a sauna can increase growth hormone (GH) levels in recent years.
 Here are some interesting findings from those studies.

 What are the effects of sauna on detoxification?

-Spending time in a sauna has powerful purification effects on the human body.
+Spending time in an infrared sauna has powerful purification effects on the human body.
 Sweating is one of the main ways the body detoxifies, and saunas help to extract toxins.

 Sauna sessions can also help increase blood flow because of the higher temperatures causing the body to flush out and detoxify any stagnant toxins into the tissues and muscular system.

 Time spent in a sauna can also include natural endogenous detoxification enzymes responsible for reducing inflammation and oxidative stress.